vmj/gmbar/README.rst

 Installation
 ============

-Type 'make' and copy the 'bin/gm{mem,cpu}bar' to a convenient place, like ~/bin.
+Type 'make' and copy the 'src/gm{mem,cpu}bar' to a convenient place, like ~/bin.
+Also, manual pages are available as 'doc/gm{mem,cpu}bar.1'.

 Authors